simplifieditproducts/pdf-to-zpl/README.md

 ```
 <policy domain="coder" rights="read | write" pattern="PDF" />
 ```

+I've only tested this library on Linux and Mac so if you get it working on windows feel free to open a PR!

 ## Unit Testing
 Testing is done via PHP Unit. `composer install` and then use `composer test`.